breez/doc/src/Adding-Funds-via-Submarine-Swaps.md

 [Submarine swaps](https://www.google.com/amp/s/blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/amp/) allow users to transfer on-chain funds to Lightning without trust or counterparty risk, which is exactly how Breez uses them.

 Each submarine swap contains a script that guarantees that the funds in the address provided can only be spent if a Lightning transaction is executed to the user's node within 288 blocks (about 48 hours).
-If no Lightning transaction is executed in this timeframe, the user can redeem the funds after the time lock expires.
+If no Lightning transaction is executed by this deadline, the user can redeem the funds when the time lock expires.

 **Note for advanced users**: The script for a submarine swap can be exported from Breez by long-clicking the QR code of the address.